-We frequently get messages from people who have won a Steinholding competition at a local brewery, festival, bar, etc., and want to know how they can move on to compete in as part of a larger competition.
-Unfortunately, not all Steinholding competitions are created equal and not all competitions qualify you to move on to something bigger and the different types of competitions may be run differently.
-We've seen how confusing this can be for aspiring competitors who are trying to get themselves into the sport, and for venues who want to host a competition that feeds into a bigger program.
+We frequently get messages from people who have won a Steinholding competition at a local brewery, festival, bar, etc., and want to know how they can move on to compete in a larger competition, but all Steinholding competitions aren't created equal, and they don't all qualify you to advance to another round.
+We've seen how confusing this can be for aspiring competitors who are trying to get into the sport, and for venues who want to host a competition that feeds into a bigger program.

-For competitors, in many cases, it can be difficult to know in advance how any given competition location will run its event, but for the structured competitions, there are some guidelines that you can count on.
-Your best bet is always to contact a venue directly to verify the details before you make your plans to compete, but since that doesn't always work, we put this guide together to give you an idea of what to expect with the major competition types.
-As always, our advice is that you should plan and train for the most difficult conditions because there's no telling how any given venue will run their competition.
+In many cases, it can also be difficult to know in advance how any given competition location will run its event, but for the structured competition programs, there are some guidelines that you can count on.
+Always contact a venue directly to verify the details before you make your plans to compete, but we put this guide together to give you an idea of what to expect with the major competition types.
+Our advice is always to plan and train for the most difficult conditions because there's no telling how any given venue will run their competition.

 The Stein/The Rules: A competition sanctioned by the U.S. Steinholding Association is required to use the traditional dimpled 1L glass stein and must to use the current version of U.S. Steinholding Association official rules.